What is conversion rate?

 Now, you could consider displaying all the information on the product page itself, but that would just look too heavy and could intimidate your customers.
 They might not want to take the effort to read so much.

-Your best bet is to deploy an intelligent Shopify chatbot that can answer customer questions immediately without forcing them to read anything that isn’t highly relevant to their query.
+Your best bet is to deploy an intelligent Shopify live chat that can answer customer questions immediately without forcing them to read anything that isn’t highly relevant to their query.
 Simplify the experience

 You want to make it easier for your customers to do business with you.
 And you definitely want to make it possible for new visitors to understand what your Shopify store is all about as soon as they visit it.